 UPS components can and do fail

 It has a number of components that deteriorate with age and use.
-It is therefore in the client’s interest to have regular maintenance carried out on the UPS.
+Therefore, it’s in the client’s interest to have regular maintenance carried out on the UPS.

-However, in addition to the batteries and fans there are a number of components in the power circuits that need to be monitored and replaced on a regular basis.
+However, in addition to the batteries and fans, there are a number of components in the power circuits that need to be monitored and replaced on a regular basis.
 A maintenance contract is strongly advised.
 Especially when you may require 24-7 callout 365 days of the year.
 Aim to choose a reputable company specialising in power protection.